tc39/proposal-temporal/docs/calendar.md

 The `id` property gives an unambiguous identifier for the calendar.
 Effectively, this is whatever `calendarIdentifier` was passed as a parameter to the constructor.

-When subclassing `Temporal.Calendar`, this property doesn't need to be overridden because the default implementation gives the result of calling `toString()`.
+When subclassing `Temporal.Calendar`, this property must be overridden to provide an identifier for the custom calendar.

 ## Methods